Privacy Policy

 2d.
 Self-Learning Corrections

-When you use the PDF Filler feature at /pdf-fill, your PDF document is processed entirely within your browser using JavaScript.
+When you use the PDF Filler feature, your PDF document is processed entirely within your browser using JavaScript.
 No PDF content, PDF bytes, or document text is ever transmitted to our servers.
-We receive only the AcroForm field names extracted from your PDF — not their values, not the document content — for the purpose of matching them to your project data using the standard /api/match-fields endpoint (same as HTML form fills).
-After you save a filled PDF, a fill-success signal is sent containing field names and matched CSV column names only (see §2c for signal contents).
-This privacy guarantee is architectural: the Railway backend has no endpoint that accepts PDF bytes and no code path that processes them.
+We receive only the AcroForm field names extracted from your PDF — not their values, not the document content — for the purpose of matching them to your project data.
+After you save a filled PDF, a fill-success signal is sent containing only field names, counts, and hashed analytics (see §2c).

 When loading a PDF from a URL (e.g., a link detected by the extension on a government permit portal), the document is fetched through our servers via the /api/pdf-proxy endpoint solely to bypass browser security restrictions that prevent direct cross-origin downloads.
 The PDF bytes are immediately streamed to your browser and are never stored, logged, or retained in any form on the server.